 If you’ve met with the managers at the home and still feel unhappy or dissatisfied with the situation, it’s time to consider some external legal help.
 Chances are, this was the first step you’ve taken and sadly things simply haven’t changed.

-If the management of the nursing home haven’t acted on any of your concerns, it is important that you take the next steps and share your concerns with an external representative such as a specialist attorney for nursing home abuse.
+If the management of the nursing home haven’t acted on any of your concerns, it is important that you take the next steps and share your concerns with an external representative such as a specialist nursing home abuse attorney.

 Another tell-tale sign to be aware of is if the level of care has not visibly changed.
 If this is the case, we’d always recommend taking the next step which is formally filing it with the TASA.